Resumo

 Breast cancer, locally advanced: what is it?

-Breast cancer, locally advanced: what treatments work?
+Breast cancer, locally advanced: what are the treatment options?